2020 NFL Mock Draft: Will Tua tumble?

 Burrow.
 But they aren't planning another tanking season -- just look at what

 they did in free agency -- so they must get a QB somewhere.
-Given Tagovailoa's
+Despite the buzz

 The Chargers are one of the league's hardest teams to read, and it's very